tombenke/giri-fu/README.md

 ![Simulation results displayed with GTKWave](docs/gtkwave_simulation.png)

-On the screenshot, you can see the individual bits of the `PORTB` are switched on/off in series after one another.
+On the screenshot, you can see the individual bits of the `PORTC` are switched on/off in series after one another.

 ### Burn the firmware